einaru/luma/doc/source/userguide.rst

 6. Contact and support
 ======================
-Application news and contact information can be found on the offical Luma website http://luma.sf.net/.
+Application news and contact information can be found on the official Luma website http://luma.sf.net/.